zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 - Aug 23, Fri

 	- Attended the group meeting of [Prof. Shi Pi](https://stonepi.github.io).
+He told me that factor of 2 comes from the two polarization modes of the GW.

 - Aug 22, Thu